Personal Review and Development Plan (PRDP)

 - Research Family Postdoc and Fellow PRDP Form (Word)

 Appraisals for Clinical Academic Staff are agreed between Imperial and associated NHS Trusts, information and forms are available.
+Research Nurses and Research Technicians may prefer to use the Professional, Technical and Operational Job Family PRDP form.

 Departments may create their own documentation as long as they contain some core elements.
 Learning and Development Centre consultants will work with departments wishing to vary documentation.